Verbo: Production

 Apaches Entertainment and Telecinco Cinema co-produced the thriller film for Filmax.
 Alba García and Miguel Angel Silvestre play the leads.
 It is directed by the producer of The Others, Eduardo Chapero-Jackson.

 Release

-The release was originally set for the late 2010, but was delayed.
+The release was originally set for late 2010, but was delayed.
 It is currently scheduled for a November 4, 2011 release after being screened at the San Sebastian Film Festival.